Robert Parker

 This usage strongly undermines the claim that Revelation 3:10 supports a pretribulational rapture.

-The better interpretation is that this refers to the righteous Jews who flee Jerusalem to a place of divine protection—some think Petra—for 3.5 years (Rev. 12:13–16; Dan.
+The better interpretation is that this refers to the righteous Jews who flee Jerusalem to a place of divine protection—possibly Petra—for 3.5 years (Rev. 12:13–16; Dan.
 12:1; Zech.
 14:5; Matt.
 24:15–20).
 No other group in the 70th week is promised such supernatural protection.
 Therefore, the pretrib claim that Revelation 3:10 implies a rapture is based on allegory, especially given the absence of the word harpazō.
 (Note 3)

 3. No Explicit Bema Before Revelation 4